-LOM uses layers of adhesive-coated paper, plastic or metal laminates, which are fused under heat and pressure and shaped by cutting with a computer controlled laser or knife.
+LOM 3D printing technology uses layers of adhesive-coated paper, plastic or metal laminates, which are fused under heat and pressure and shaped by cutting with a computer controlled laser or knife.
 This is sometimes followed by machining and drilling.
 The 3D object is created layer-by-layer, and after the excess material is cut away, the object can be sanded or sealed with paint.

 Binder Jetting is an additive manufacturing process.
 This type of 3D printer uses two materials: a powder based (often gypsum) material and a bonding agent.
 The agent acts as an adhesive between powder layers.
 Usually, the binder is extruded in liquid form from a printhead – just think of a regular inkjet 2D printer.
 After a layer is finished, the build plate is lowered and the process repeated.

 You can use this 3D printing technology with ceramic, metal, sand or plastic materials.